 The Fund may invest in MLP I-Shares, which are issued by corporations and are not subject to the 25% limit on the Fund's investments in MLPs.
 MLP I-Shares represent an indirect investment in MLP I-units.
 MLP I-units are equity securities issued to affiliates of MLPs, typically a limited liability company, that own an interest in and manage the MLP.
 The issuer has management rights but is not entitled to incentive distributions.
 The MLP I-Share issuer's assets consist exclusively of MLP I-units.
 Distributions by MLPs to MLP I-unit holders are made in the form of additional MLP I-units, generally equal in amount to the cash received by common unit holders of MLPs.
 Distributions to MLP I-Shareholders are made in the form of additional MLP I-Shares, generally equal in amount to the MLP I-units received by the MLP I-Share issuer.
-The issuer of the MLP I-Share issuer.
-Accordingly, investors receive an IRS Form 1099, are not allocated their proportionate share of income of the MLPs and are not subject to state income tax filing obligations.
+The issuer of the MLP I-Share is taxed as a corporation for federal income tax purposes; and therefore does not allocate income or loss to the MLP I-Share issuer.
 The price of MLP I-Shares and their volatility tend to be correlated to the price of common units, although the price correlation is not precise.